 Cremation Services.
 Dignity and Value.

 Why choose cremation?
 For many, the ceremony options are desirable.
 For some, it is a religious or family tradition.
 For others, cremation seems more practical.
 Reasons for choosing cremation vary, but choosing A.J.
 Desmond & Sons always means you will be taken care of well.

 We offer you affordable and distinctive choices.
-To fully understand your choices, we invite you to look through the information here.
+To fully understand your choices, look through the information here.
 Know we always welcome the opportunity to further talk with you.

 What is Cremation?

 Cremation is one way in which the body is handled after death in preparation for permanent memorialization.
 The cremation process uses intense heat to reduce the body eventually into a fine powder that is then placed in a container.
 The cremated remains are returned to the family.
 To learn more, visit COMMON QUESTIONS ABOUT CREMATION and know that you can always call us.

 Cremation at A.J Desmond & Sons

 Most importantly, we offer you peace of mind.
 We always care for the deceased with the utmost dignity and respect.
 We attend to all the details surrounding a death and cremation in the timeliest manner.
 We also take care of you and your family, as you choose.
 For more information, please visit PEACE-OF-MIND CREMATION.

 Also importantly, we believe in saying good-bye.
 After working with families for generations, we believe strongly that ceremony and memorialization are vital to grief recovery.
 We offer numerous ceremony options, so that each family does what is meaningful and beneficial to them.